ananyakgarg/rusty-bunny/README.md

-I liked using bunnylol at facebook so want to implement for my personal machine.
+I liked using bunnylol at facebook I recreated it for my own machine.

 In rust to learn something new :)